While source code is critical for user autonomy, it isn’t required to evaluate software security or understand run-time behavior.

 I’ll update this post occasionally as I learn more on the subject.
 If you like it, check back in a month or two to see if it has something new.

-PS: this stance is not absolute; I concede to several good counter-arguments at the bottom!
+PS: this stance is not absolute; I concede to several good counter-arguments in a dedicated section!

 How security fixes work